 Oven Fries, with red potatoes

-If you’re looking for a easy oven baked fries made with red potatoes then this recipe will work perfectly.
-Oven fries with red potatoes is one of my favorite sides to make.
-It pairs well with a homemade burger or some crispy chicken tenders.
+If you’re looking for easy oven baked fries then this recipe will work perfectly.
+Oven fries with red potatoes is a crispy quick side to whip up.
+It pairs well with a homemade burger or some chicken tenders.

 Baking french fries from scratch is simple.
 It’s all done in two pans and requires only 4 ingredients.